 I have communicated to WayTV 3 times by telephone, twice by direct email and once through their website reply form.
 So far (29 June 2007) I have had no response that is at all helpful.
 My only option at this point, it seemed, was to seek the help of Anatel.

-Each morning since 3 June 2007, I had run traceroute to see if I could reach "pop.20m.com".
+Each morning since 3 June 2007, I had run traceroute to see if I could reach my email server "pop.20m.com".
 Almost a whole month went by without being able to get pop access to my email.
 Then, on the afternoon of 2 July 2007, suddenly the route to "pop.20m.com" opened up.
 I got there in just 14 hops.
 I tried again around 6pm and "pop.20m.com" was still reachable.
 I downloaded the 93 emails that had accumulated over the month into my Mozilla Thunderbird email client.
 I was over the moon.

 Notwithstanding, this was a router fault that lasted from 3 June to 2 July 2007 inclusive.
 That's 30 days.
 Interruptions of this length of time in this day and age are really not acceptable.
 Router faults generally last no more than a couple of hours or so.
 What is even more unacceptable is that, despite my incisive inquiries, I received no acknowledgement or information from my ISP (WayTV) or from Telemar (the backbone operator).
 Absolutely no communication.
 None of their customer help (SAC) staff knew anything.